How Often Should a Landlord Inspect a Rental Property?

 Q. Do I need to notify tenants before conducting a drive-by inspection?

-A. No. You can observe the exterior of your property from a public street at any time without giving notice.
-However, you cannot walk the backyard or peer through windows without issuing a 24-hour notice.
+A. No. You can usually observe the exterior of your property from a public street without giving notice.
+However, you should not enter the yard, walk around private areas, or look through windows without proper notice and a valid reason.

 Q. Can a tenant legally refuse an inspection in Tennessee?